Bo Taya

-Biography and Career
+Biography and career

 On 13 April 1919, he was born in Pyinmana.
 His birth name was Khin Maung Oo.

-1936, he joined the Pyinmana District's Dobama Asiayone and was actively involved in the District Federation of Student Unions, District Burial Armed Forces and in the establishment of the Farmers' Union within the district.
+In 1936, he joined the Pyinmana District's Dobama Asiayone and was actively involved in the District Federation of Student Unions, District Burial Armed Forces and in the establishment of the Farmers' Union within the district.

-From 1942 to 1945, he joined the Burmese National Army (BIA) and Burmese Defence Force and participated in the Japanese Revolution.
+From 1942 to 1945, he joined the Burmese National Army (BIA) and Burmese Defense Force and participated in the Japanese Revolution.

-1959 he married Daw Saw Khin.
+In 1959, he married Daw Saw Khin.
 In the 1960 Burmese general election, he was elected as a Pyithu Hluttaw MP.
 In 1961, he received a literature award for his novel Thirty Comrades's Back of Home.